drclaw1394/perl-import-these/README.md

 # Prefix::Another;
 ```

-A name beginning with :: and ending with :: appends the name to the prefix:
+A item beginning with :: and ending with :: appends the item to the prefix:

 ```perl
 use Import::These "Plack::", "test", "::Middleware::", "Lint";